The North Face Arctic Parka Review

 The Arctic Parka is a good option in sloppy weather.
 The face fabric is treated with a durable water-repellent (DWR) finish that is non-PFC (aka, no hazardous per- and poly-fluorinated chemicals).
 It protects a waterproof DryVent layer.
 The combination blocks water and wind and seems to breathe well.

 Water rolled right off this jacket in our shower test.
 After two minutes, we shook the water off and it was nearly impossible to tell that it had been wet.
-Its performance was on par with some of the best women's rain jackets we've tested, except for those cuffs, which were wet through and stayed that way for a while.
+Its performance was on par with some of women's rain jackets we've tested, except for those cuffs, which were wet through and stayed that way for a while.
 Our electronics stayed safe in a pocket large enough for a cell phone inside the jacket.

 The fabric is also windproof, and the generous hood does a great job of protecting your head and face from frosty wind chills.
 The ruff can roll up to snap in place over the hood's rim or fold out to form a fur-lined tunnel, completely blocking wind from the side.
 A wire rim holds it in place, letting you see clearly even when you're hiding from brutal winds, a rare feature that we greatly appreciate.
 Between the hood and a nose-high collar, this is one of the most protective winter jackets we've tested.